 110. June 1972 Air Battles - While superior aircraft of the USA won most air battles, the smaller MIGs flown by North Vietnamese pilots won many battles, which remain mostly hidden from history.
 An interesting website that documents combat losses sheds some light.
 It notes that MIGs shot down five American F-4 fighters on June 27, 1972, and cross referencing the date for American air victories shows no MIG kills.

 It would be interesting to know what happened that day, but the USAF chose not to document this air battle.
 Vietnamese pilots were more experienced, more familiar with the airspace, flew shorter missions, and could choose their fights, so they sometimes surprised American pilots.

-64. Battle of Koh Tang - This was the last battle of the war.
-In 1975, Khmer Rouge patrol boats seized the container ship, USS Mayaquez, which was the last American ship to leave Saigon.
+112. Battle of Koh Tang - In 1975, Khmer Rouge patrol boats seized the container ship, USS Mayaquez, which was the last American ship to leave Saigon.
 Surveillance indicated the ship anchored at Koh Tang island, so the U.S. Marine Corps assembled a rescue force.
 Most helicopters were shot up while landing Marines on the island and were disabled or crashed.
 The Marines faced stiff enemy resistance and were pinned down.
 It was then discovered that the Mayaquez crew had already been freed on a small boat, so the landing force was recalled.
-A total of 18 GIs were killed and 41 wounded in the rescue attempt, while 23 airmen perished in a helicopter accident during the preparation stage.
+A total of 18 GIs were killed, 41 wounded, and three left behind in the rescue attempt, while 23 airmen perished in a helicopter accident during the preparation stage.

 This Myth is Now Dead